Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are zero parameters, so baseline is 4.
-The description does not need to add parameter information.
+There are zero parameters, and schema coverage is 100%.
+The description does not need to add parameter details.
+Baseline for no parameters is 4.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.